George III of Imereti

-George III (გიორგი III) (died 1639) was a Georgian monarch of the Bagrationi dynasty, who reigned as king (mepe) of Imereti from 1605 to 1639.
+George III (გიორგი III; died 1639) was a Georgian monarch of the Bagrationi dynasty, who reigned as king (mepe) of Imereti from 1605 to 1639.

 Biography

+George III and Levan II Dadiani.

 George was a natural half-brother of Rostom of Imereti on whose death he succeeded in 1605, but his authority was seriously challenged by the energetic prince of Mingrelia, Levan II Dadiani, whose increasing influence over the western Georgian polities George tried to restrict without any success.
-In 1623, Levan, with a combined Mingrelian-Abkhazian army, inflicted a heavy defeat upon the royal troops.
+In 1623, Levan, with a combined Mingrelian-Abkhazian army, inflicted a heavy defeat upon the royal troops at the Battle of Gochouri.
 In his quest for allies, George established close ties with the influential eastern Georgian noble Giorgi Saakadze who employed an Imeretian force in his struggle against King Teimuraz I of Kakheti.
 After Saakadze's defeat in 1626, George made an alliance with Teimuraz and arranged a marriage between his son, Alexander (III), and Teimuraz's daughter Darejan (1629).
 This, however, failed to bring the feudal anarchy in Imereti to an end and the unrest continued.
 Later in his reign, George III once again campaigned against Levan Dadiani, but was defeated and taken captive.
 He was ransomed by his son Alexander, but George did not live long and died in 1639.

-Personal life
+Family

-George III of Imereti was married to the certain Tamar (died 1639).
-He had four sons and one daughter:
+George was married to a certain Tamar.
+They had four sons and one daughter: